Samaria City, Israel, 868 BC

 Ahab nodded.
 “The tunic will look fine, I’m sure.”

-Obadiah eyed the weavers, kept a firm grip on Ahab, and guided him between the temple wall and Huri’s yard.
+Obadiah eyed the weavers, kept a firm grip on Ahab, and guided him between the temple and Huri’s yard.
 He passed three olive trees and then Huri’s one-room house.

 The house and the temple backed up against a mature olive grove.
 Sunlight played on the greens and grays of the leaves, and a yellowhammer sang in the stillness.